Brain fog uncovered 😵💫 : Why you can't think straight (and what actually helps)

 Do it for 7 days.
 Notice what happens.
 Then add another change.

-Your cognitive symptoms deserve the same attention as your physical pain[2].
-Talk to your doctor.
+Your cognitive symptoms deserve at least the same attention as your physical pain.
+Talk to your doctor about medication reviews, sleep apnea screening, and the functional impact of your fog.
 You deserve to think clearly.

 References